leotschritter/cad-backend/README.md

 # Travel App Backend

 A Quarkus-based REST API for managing travel itineraries and user accounts.
 This application provides endpoints for user registration and itinerary management with PostgreSQL database integration.
+## Load Test Results Summary

+This suite has been tested against the deployed Cloud Run backend (`https://api.tripico.fun`) with the following configurations:

+### Periodic Workload Test (Normal Traffic)
+- **Users**: 20 concurrent users
+- **Duration**: 10 minutes
+- **Ramp-up**: 2 users/second (10 seconds to full load)
+- **Result**: **Stable** - The application handled normal daily traffic smoothly with minimal failed requests (<1% failure rate).
+Average response times remained consistent throughout the test.

+### Once-in-a-Lifetime Workload Test (Traffic Spike)
+- **Users**: 5,000 concurrent users
+- **Duration**: 10 minutes
+- **Ramp-up**: 50 users/second (100 seconds to full load)
+- **Result**: **Struggled under peak load** - The application experienced significant performance degradation under extreme traffic.
+With Cloud Run's limit of 10 instances, the service was overwhelmed by the burst of requests, resulting in increased response times, timeouts, and failed requests.
+This test successfully identified the system's breaking point at approximately 2,000-3,000 concurrent users.

+### Key Findings
+- **Normal operations**: The application performs well under typical load conditions
+- **Scaling limits**: Current infrastructure caps at ~10 instances (20GB total memory), which limits capacity during traffic spikes
+- **Recommendation**: For handling viral traffic scenarios, consider increasing `cloud_run_max_instances` or implementing request throttling/queuing mechanisms

+### Potential Bottlenecks
+Based on the architecture and observed behavior, the following components may contribute to performance degradation under high load:

+- **Firebase Authentication**: Each request requires token verification against Firebase Auth.
+Under heavy load, the authentication layer may introduce latency, especially when thousands of users authenticate simultaneously.
+Token caching could mitigate this.

+- **PostgreSQL Database**: The shared `db-f1-micro` instance has limited CPU and memory resources.
+Complex queries (itinerary searches, joins with locations) may slow down under concurrent load.
+Connection pool exhaustion could also occur if many Cloud Run instances compete for database connections.

+- **Firestore Operations**: Likes and comments are stored in Firestore.
+While Firestore scales well, the overhead of network calls to Firestore from each Cloud Run instance adds latency.
+Batch operations or caching frequently accessed data could improve performance.

+- **Cloud Run Instance Limits**: The hard cap of 10 instances creates a ceiling for concurrent request handling.
+Each instance handles ~200-500 requests depending on endpoint complexity and response time.

+### Next Steps for Deeper Analysis

+To identify the exact bottleneck and determine capacity thresholds, consider the following approaches:

+#### 1. Fine-Tune Ramp-Up Testing
+Adjust the load test configuration in `load/.env.onceinlifetime` to find the breaking point

+Run multiple tests with incremental user counts (1000 → 2000 → 3000 → 4000) to identify at which point:
+- Response times start degrading (>500ms)
+- Error rates increase (>5%)
+- Instances hit the maximum limit
+---

 ## 🚀 Quick Start